stephbu/csharp-dns-server/README.md

 Fully functional DNS server written in C#.

-The project was written to provide DNS services within a datacentre, specifically to remove the need for an expensive load-balancer device by providing round-robin DNS services, and retrying connectivity instead.
+The project was conceived while working to reduce the cost of datacentre "stamps" while providing robust services within a datacentre, specifically to remove the need for an expensive load-balancer device by providing round-robin DNS services, and retrying connectivity instead.

 ## Licence
 This software is licenced under MIT terms that permits reuse within proprietary software provided all copies of the licensed software include a copy of the MIT License terms and the copyright notice.
 See [licence.txt](./licence.txt)